edgarigl/docs/xen/virtio/virtio-msg/sapphire-vek280-demo.md

 6. The virtio-net network across the boards should now work.

 Now we'll describe the steps on the board connected to xsjjaewookb50.

+The demo images for VEK280 can be found here: xsjjaewookb50:/scratch/demo/virtio-msg-ces-demo/virtio-msg-demo-v9.tgz

 ### Package